Mirza-Muhammed/SmartClass/README.md

 An AI-powered system that automates attendance tracking and student behavior monitoring in classrooms
 SmartClass: AI-Powered Classroom Management System
 # 📌 Overview
 SmartClass is an AI-driven system designed to automate attendance tracking and monitor student behavior in classrooms.
-By leveraging facial recognition technology, it streamlines administrative tasks and enhances the overall educational experience.​
+By leveraging facial recognition technology, it streamlines administrative tasks and enhances the overall educational experience.​RFID module is responsible for automated attendance tracking using RFID/NFC cards.
+Each student and teacher is assigned an NFC card, which is scanned at the classroom entrance using an ESP32-based RFID reader.
+The scanned data is then processed to mark attendance and initiate facial recognition-based behavioral analysis.

 # 🌟 Key Features
 Automated Attendance Tracking: Utilizes facial recognition to record student attendance in real-time.​